Spice up your life!

 Spices to transform your cooking

 Turmeric is a spice that is used cooking to give a beautiful yellow colour to foods and depth of flavour to curries and spice mixes.
 On its own, turmeric tastes quite subtle and earthy, but combined with other spices it adds depth and richness to your cooking.
-Find out more about January’s feature spice!
+Find out more about this spice!